Roman Marble Dionysiac Herm Bust

 Medium: Marble

-Flat-backed, the youthful god of wine shown with prominent features, his wavy hair bound in a garland, with ribbons that hang down behind his ears and drape over his shoulders, his oval face with a pronounced rounded chin, high fleshy cheek bones, recessed heavy-lidded almond-shaped eyes, distinguished brow and straight nose, his parted lips with a slightly mischievous grin.
-The marble with a sumptuous creme and tanned patina, beautiful veining and rich color throughout.
+A lively and enchanting depiction, this exquisitely rendered flat-backed Herm bust depicts the Roman Bacchus (Dionysus to the Greeks).
+The youthful god of wine is shown with prominent features, his wavy hair bound in a garland, and ribbons that hang down behind his ears draping over his shoulders.
+His oval face features a pronounced rounded chin with high fleshy cheek bones, a distinguished brow, and a straight nose.
+In combination with the recessed heavy-lidded almond-shaped eyes and parted lips evoking a slightly mischievous grin, these features work masterfully in concert to portray a mystical, mysterious, and enigmatic primal energy.
+The marble is of a sumptuous creme and tanned patina, with beautiful veining and rich color throughout.

 European private collection, circa 18th Century (based on restoration techniques and Carrara marble plinths), American private collection, acquired in the late 1960s/early 1970s, with Gallerie Chenel, Paris, Sotheby's, London, Antiquities, 12 August 2016.